Florine Stettheimer: Early opera set designs

 The performances of Serge Diaghilev's Ballets Russes in Paris in 1912 were a key influence on Stettheimer's painting.
 Captivated with the staging and choreography of the Ballets Russes, she created the libretto, costumes, and sets for an opera of her own: Orphée des Quat'z Arts.
 She based the libretto on the annual art students' Bal des Quat'z'Arts.
 The resulting maquettes, with their costumed characters made from intricately sewn and beaded materials, display theatrical, active, dance-like movements and individualized personalities that prefigure her mature paintings that emerged in 1917.
 While working on Orphée, she still painted conventional landscapes and portraits.

-Many of the female figures wear a newly invented transparent material; cellophane.
-The use of cellophane became the hallmark of her interior design and, two decades later, the stage sets for the opera Four Saints in Three Acts.
+Many of the female figures in Orphée wore a newly-invented transparent material: cellophane.
+The use of cellophane became the hallmark of her interior design, and, two decades later, the stage sets for the opera Four Saints in Three Acts.
 Orphée des Quat'z Arts has never been staged.
 The libretto was published in its entirety in biographer Barbara Bloemink's The Life and Art of Florine Stettheimer and the 2010 reissue of Crystal Flowers.

 Return to New York and the Stettheimer salon

 In 1914, the Stettheimers were stranded in Bern, Switzerland, by the outbreak of World War I, and eventually boarded a ship for New York.
 On returning to New York harbor, Stettheimer decided to reject her traditional academic training and create a new painting style, capturing the immediate, expressive emotions she felt on seeing the sights, sounds, and people of 20th-century New York City.
 The four Stettheimer women moved into an apartment on West 76th Street in Manhattan, where they began holding salons, inviting recent expatriate artists such as Marcel Duchamp, Albert Gleizes, and Francis Picabia, as well as members of Alfred Stieglitz's circle, such as Marsden Hartley and Georgia O'Keeffe, and other musicians, writers, poets, dancers, and members of New York's avant-garde.

-A unique aspects of the Stettheimer salon was that their numerous gay, bisexual, and lesbian friends and acquaintances did not need to disguise their sexual orientation at the gatherings as they did at other salons (such as the Arensberg Salon), despite the fact that non-heterosexual relationships were illegal in New York at the time.
-Stettheimer often previewed her newest paintings to her friends at her salons, as in her painting Soirée (1917–19) prior to sending them to exhibitions.
+A unique aspect of the Stettheimer salon was that their numerous gay, bisexual, and lesbian friends and acquaintances did not need to disguise their sexual orientation at the gatherings as they did at other salons (such as the Arensberg Salon), despite the fact that non-heterosexual relationships were illegal in New York at the time.
+Stettheimer often previewed her newest paintings to her friends at her salons, as in her painting Soirée (1917–19), prior to sending them to exhibitions.
 Stettheimer's older sister Carrie created special cocktails and dishes, such as feather soup, for the salons.
 During the summers, the Stettheimers often held day-long, salon-like parties for friends at rented summer houses.
 Stettheimer painted a number of these gatherings of her family members and friends enjoying outdoor festivities, including Sunday Afternoon in the Country (1917).